 There was one problem, though.
-Every time I washed these Jeans, the tape would get wet, loosen and the patch would have to be redone.
+Every time I washed these Jeans, the tape would get wet and loosen, and the patch would have to be redone.

-At some point in my life, I began to evaluate why I believe what I believe, and why I do what I do.
+At some point in my life, I began to evaluate why I believed what I believed and why I do what I do.

 Evaluating your life.
 Finding your truth.